 - Bring your own snorkel gear – Snorkeling is an activity you should definitely try out while you’re visiting.
 The water is warm, and there are plenty of sheltered coves.
 You can rent snorkel gear in Hawaii for between $9 to $12 a day.
 Whereas if you buy a set a decent snorkel set before your trip, it should only cost you around $30.

 - Pack your suitcase right – you don’t want to end up buying overpriced sunscreens and hats.

 - Camp out – Hawaii is a great place to spend a night under the stars.
 Campsites can be found across all of the islands, making this form of accommodation very accessible.
 With campsites starting at as little as $10 per person, your cost for a trip to Hawaii will go way down.

 - Have a water bottle: Don’t waste money on plastic, bottled waters; carry your own and refill it in the fountains and the tap.
 If you’re worried about potable water, get a filtered bottle, like the GRAYL, which filters out 99% of viruses and bacteria.

 - Become a volunteer with Worldpackers: Give back to the local community and, in exchange, you’re room and board will often be covered.
-It’s not always free, but it’s still a cheap way to travel in Amsterdam.
+It’s not always free, but it’s still a cheap way to travel in Hawaii.

 So is Hawaii Expensive, in Fact?